griga23/shoe-store/lab1.md

 NOTE: More info about Flink Window aggregations https://nightlies.apache.org/flink/flink-docs-release-1.18/docs/dev/table/sql/queries/window-agg/

 ### Tables with Primary Key

+Flink allows you to define primary key for your table.
+Primary key is a column that is unique for each record.

-Create a new table for unique customers
+Let's create a new table that will store unique customers only
 ```
 CREATE TABLE shoe_customers_keyed(
   id STRING,